 This report is the most extensive research study into blogging income that has ever been completed.
-My research focused entirely on bloggers and their income, and it looked at what was happening in each income bracket and niche.
-That’s where the magic happened.
-This is what turned a bunch of numbers and graphs into a proven roadmap for taking a blog’s monthly income from zero to six figures.
+My research focused entirely on bloggers and their income and looked into what was happening in each income bracket and niche.
+That’s where the magic happened: I learned what turned a bunch of numbers and graphs into a proven road map for taking a blog’s monthly income from zero to six figures.

-I identified four clear blogging income brackets in my research.
-I defined them as hobby, lower, middle, and upper income brackets.
+Before I answer each of these questions, let me give you a quick summary of this study.
+I identified four distinct blogging income brackets in my research and defined them as hobby, lower, middle, and upper income brackets.

-The focus of my statistical analysis was primarily on the lower, middle, and upper blog income levels.
-While I reviewed hundreds of blog income reports at the hobby income level ($0 to $2k/mth), I left them out of the report because the large majority of these bloggers had less than $200 in monthly income.
-This left me with very few statistics to draw number backed conclusions from.
+The focus of my statistical analysis lies primarily on the lower, middle, and upper income levels.
+While I reviewed hundreds of blog income reports at the hobby income level ($0 to $2K/mo.), I left them out of this report because the large majority of these bloggers had less than $200 in monthly income.
+This left me with very few statistics from which to draw number-backed conclusions.

-As for the earnings, there were five revenue categories making up over 85% of total income at all three blogger income brackets.
+As for the earnings, there were five revenue categories making up over 85% of total income within all three blogger income brackets.
 These were ads, affiliates, sponsored posts, consulting and services, and courses.

-Now let’s take a look at the percentage makeup of the five major revenue categories for each of the three blogger income levels.
-After I reveal the numbers, then I will explain the four big findings from this part of the research.
+Let’s take a look at the percentage makeup of the five major revenue categories for each of the three blogger income brackets.
+After I reveal the numbers, I will explain the four big findings from this part of my research.

 Lower Income Bracket